Utilities and ServicesLast Updated 6 Mar 2022

 A new style electric meter has been introduced in 2015 to most properties in the TRNC.
 To view the new style meter and an explanation on how to read one click here.

-To view the Winter Electricity tariffs and related information, click here
+To view the 2022 Electricity tariffs and related information, click here

 You may be shocked at the size of your electricity bill if you use electricity for heating and air conditioning extensively.
 Beware of the so-called “builders tariff” – a much higher rate- charged on new-build property before a proper contract has been taken out with Kibtek.